Decompression theory: Probabilistic models

-Probabilistic decompression models are designed to calculate the risk (or probability) of decompression sickness (DCS) occurring on a given decompression profile.
+Probabilistic decompression models, also referred to as evidence-based decompression models, are designed to calculate the risk (or probability) of decompression sickness (DCS) occurring on a given decompression profile, based on actual outcomes of a statistically robust set of data.
 Statistical analysis is well suited to compressed air work in tunneling operations due to the large number of subjects undergoing similar exposures at the same ambient pressure and temperature, with similar workloads and exposure times, with the same decompression schedule.
 Large numbers of decompressions under similar circumstances have shown that it is not reasonably practicable to eliminate all risk of DCS, so it is necessary to set an acceptable risk, based on the other factors relevant to the application.
 For example, easy access to effective treatment in the form of hyperbaric oxygen treatment on site, or greater advantage to getting the diver out of the water sooner, may make a higher incidence acceptable, while interfering with work schedule, adverse effects on worker morale or a high expectation of litigation would shift acceptable incidence rate downward.
 Efficiency is also a factor, as decompression of employees occurs during working hours.

 These methods can vary the decompression stop depths and times to arrive at a decompression schedule that assumes a specified probability of DCS occurring, while minimizing the total decompression time.
 This process can also work in reverse allowing one to calculate the probability of DCS for any decompression schedule, given sufficient reliable data.

 In 1936 an incidence rate of 2% was considered acceptable for compressed air workers in the UK.
 The US Navy in 2000 accepted a 2% incidence of mild symptoms, but only 0.1% serious symptoms.
 Commercial diving in the North Sea in the 1990s accepted 0.5% mild symptoms, but almost no serious symptoms, and commercial diving in the Gulf of Mexico also during the 1990s, accepted 0.1% mild cases and 0.025% serious cases.
 Health and Safety authorities tend to specify the acceptable risk as as low as reasonably practicable taking into account all relevant factors, including economic factors.
 To analyse probability of mild and severe symptoms it is first necessary to define these classes of manifestation, as applicable to the analysis.